 Actionable tips to improve critical thinking skills & change/diversify your thinking patterns

-2. Learn languages which are culturally different.
+2. Study new languages: Learn languages which are culturally different.
 People conceptualize thought with words and the language can demonstrate a new way of thinking in a certain context.
 One example is how Russian has a different word for light & dark blue.
 The fact that two words exist in their language makes them more sensitive to the 2 shades of blue which are still blue for native English speakers.
-We conceptualize

-3. Force yourself to ‘populate’ ideas.
+3. Look for multiple answers: Force yourself to ‘populate’ ideas.
 Ask a question.
 Any question.
 If 1 answer is good enough, think of 5 ways to tackle the same problem and generate more answers.

-5. Do not, I mean, do not dismiss an idea because it feels wrong.
+5. Entertain crazy ideas: Do not, I mean, do not dismiss an idea because it feels wrong.
 Keyword: feel.
 An idea is an idea.
 It’s fiction, it’s hypothetical.
 You can do what you like with it.
 Many great ideas get killed because one feels weird about them.

-Please note, I don’t know how creative you are.
+Note: I don’t know how creative you are.
 Some ideas can feel scary.
 Having them does not make you a monster.
-You can nicely think about ‘how to break everyone’s index finger (only) in the shortest amount of time’.
+You can think about bizarre things like ‘how to break everyone’s index finger in the shortest amount of time’.
 It’s creativity.

-6. Return to thinking about something at different times in a day.
+6. Take a break between thoughts: Return to thinking about something at different times in a day.
 The pause between 2 instances of the same thought can influence how the thought manifests.

-8. Ask questions.
+8. Ask questions without feeling judged: Ask questions.
 All kinds.
 No matter how silly or obvious they sound.
+Asking questions is the key to learning new and interesting things, every question you ask makes you wiser and better informed.

-9. Bring in other people in your thinking.
+9. Think from a specific person’s point of view: Bring in other people in your thinking.
 I call it the friend’s sight.
 How would Jane Doe do this?
 Humans conceptualize people too.
 Asking a question from someone else’s point of view will be influenced by the thinking patterns characteristic of the other person.
 That often adds new insight.

-10. Learn and discover content in a variety of areas – language, music, make-up, food, sport, board-games, videography, etc.
+10. Explore everything without preconceived notions: Learn and discover content in a variety of areas – language, music, make-up, food, sport, board-games, videography, etc. The more you explore the more things you get familiar with.
+That gives you better mental flexibility.

-12. Learn an instrument.
+12. Get musical: Learn an instrument.
 But don’t just play other people’s songs.
 Do what you like with it.
 Make noise, make meaningful sounds, rip-off others (don’t cash in on that).
 Explore with

-13. Learn statistics.
+13. Get a feel of numbers through statistics: Learn statistics properly, with the calculations and graphical representation.
 Seriously.
 It is one of the richest ways to acquire new ways of thinking.
 The normal distribution teaches you what can be expected.
 The Pareto principle can teach you how big an influence/contribution something has.
 Probability teaches you how likely something is.
-Learning statistics can change your thinking systematically so you can better understand what information is important and what isn’t.
+Learning statistics can change your thinking systematically so you can make more sense of information.

-15. Learn how animals do certain things.
+15. Observe animals and learn their behavior: Learn how animals do certain things.
 Look at bees, ants, birds, snakes, etc. Snakes won’t just charge at you.
 They’ll move through stages of agitation and intimidation.
 Apply a similar principle in your thinking – a hierarchical process to acquire or defend something.
 The more you look at animal

 And finally, notice as much as you can in all the things you do.
 Don’t say no to trying things out or going hands-on if you wish to learn & diversify your thinking patterns.